 “There is real snow in Morocco?”
 I asked my friends when I moved to Marrakech.
 I saw the snowy peaks of the High Atlas mountains.
-Yet, I never thought there was actual snow, snowmen or even a skiing resort.
-I could never imagine that I could enjoy winter sports and snow in one hour drive from Marrakech.
+Yet, I never thought there was snow, snowmen, or even a ski resort.
+I could never have imagined that I could enjoy winter sports and snow in a one-hour drive from Marrakech.

 Snow in Morocco: locations